murphyk/iclr25/_posts/2025-04-28-distill-example.md

 {% include figure.html path="assets/img/2025-04-28-distill-example/twotrees.jpg" class="img-fluid" %}

-Flow matching is becoming popular, due to its simplicity in formulation and "straightness" in the sampling trajectories.
+Flow matching is gaining popularity, due to its simplicity in formulation and "straightness" in the sampling trajectories.
 A common question one hears nowadays is:

 <!-- > Does this diffusion technique also work with Gaussian flow matching? -->